Villa del Balbiano: History

 In 1787, Balbiano was acquired by the Cardinal Angelo Maria Durini, art patron and collector.
 His circle of friends included notable intellectuals in Milan at the time, such as the poet Giuseppe Parini, a leading figure in Italian Neoclassicism, who was often a guest at Balbiano.
 Durini purchased a number of neighboring properties, commissioned new frescoes, and ordered the construction of a small church, a tower, and a lighthouse to guide the boats (the lighthouse collapsed in the nineteenth century).
 In a panoramic position atop a promontory to the east, he had a double pavilion built.
 He dubbed the new estate Balbianino in honor of Balbiano, although today it is better known as Balbianello and is an Italian National Trust (FAI) site.

 After several changes of ownership, in 1872 the villa was purchased by an industrialist in textiles, Gustave Salomon Gessner, who expanded the buildings and installed a spinning mill.
 In the twentieth century the property was broken up.
 The land to the west was sold, and in the 1930s the building housing the spinning mill was destroyed.
 In 1940, the parapet and gate on the lake side collapsed into the lake.
 In 1960, the villa changed hands once again: the new owner was a German engineer, Hermann Hartlaub.
 He was the one to initiate the first restoration work.
 Balbiano was bought by Michele Canepa, an industrialist in the silk business, in 1982.
 He beautified the gardens with new species of trees and flowers, some of which are quite rare.
 Ownership changed again in 2011.
 The modernization of the villa was entrusted to the French interior architect Jacques Garcia, with Carlota Proença da Almeida handling structural design and restoration work.
 Restoration work was undertaken on the first floor to restore the historical decorations.
 An indoor pool was installed in what used to be a garden shed, and other pool was installed outside.
 The garden was also restored under the supervision of Colson Stone landscape architects of Somerset, England.

-In 2021, the villa has been used to film some scenes of the movie "House of Gucci" directed by Ridley Scott.
+In 2021, the villa was used to film some scenes of the movie "House of Gucci" directed by Ridley Scott.